coloursofnoise/Resources/General/Debug-Mode.md

 ## Keys available in the debug map

 This debug map is especially useful to teleport around in the game.
+Key controls for navigation are displayed in the bottom right, and can be toggled with F5.

 * Right click on a room: teleport to it
 * Ctrl + Right click on a room: teleport to it **losing your current session** (like collected strawberries)
-* Shift + Right click on a room: teleport to a specific point in the room, rather than to the closest spawn point.
-(Yes, even in walls.)
+* Shift + Right click on a room: teleport to a specific point in the room, rather than to the closest spawn point (yes, even in walls)
 * Mouse wheel: zoom in and out
 * Move around with the keys you use for movement, or by holding the mouse wheel, or by holding Space and using the left mouse button
 * Ctrl+Space resets zoom and position to default
+* Escape: exit the debug map
+* Holding Q: shows you the strawberry order, in the format `checkpointId:order`
+* Holding F1: shows keys placed in the map
+* F2: center the camera on the current respawn point
+* F5: toggles displaying the controls in the bottom right

 You can also "edit" levels, but the save function is gone, so you won't be able to play them afterwards.
 You can still play around with it though:
 * You can drag rooms around